tigoe/html-for-conndev/readme.md

 ## A Local Web Server

 When you're developing web interfaces, it's often useful to have a local web server to serve the files, rather than just opening them from your computer's filesystem.
 For example, you might want to open the file on a mobile phone or tablet.
-A quick solution for this that's installed by default on MAcOS, Windows 10, and Linux is Python's SimpleHTTPServer script.
+A quick solution for this that's installed by default on MacOS, Windows 10, and Linux is Python's SimpleHTTPServer script.
 You can start it from the command line (MacOS Terminal; Windows Powershell) by changing directories to the directory where your HTML files are and typing:

 ````
 python -m SimpleHTTPServer